Is Whey Protein Keto

-Whey protein is a complete protein containing all the essential amino acids your body needs to perform optimally.
-It's also low in lactose, making it a great option for those who are lactose-intolerant.
+A complete protein, whey protein contains all the critical amino acids your body needs to function at its best.
+It's also low in lactose, making it a great option for lactose-intolerant.
 Furthermore, whey protein is an excellent source of branched-chain amino acids (BCAAs), which have been shown to help promote muscle growth and recovery.

 So, what are the benefits of whey protein?
-In short, whey protein can help you build muscle, recover from exercise more quickly, and may even help you lose weight.
+In short, whey protein can help you build muscle, recover from exercise more quickly, and help you lose weight.

 How does whey protein affect ketosis?

 As a general rule, whey protein powder is not considered keto-friendly.
 It is because it is typically made from milk containing sugar (lactose) and carbs.

 However, some whey protein powders are specifically designed for people following a ketogenic diet.
 These powders are usually made from whey isolates, the purest form of whey, and contain very little lactose and carbs.

 So, how does whey protein affect ketosis?
 Well, it depends on the type of whey protein you're using.